IF YOU DO NOT HAVE A JOB YET...

 - Pay stubs (or every other week if that's how you are paid)

-Your grade is very dependent on turning in these 3 things weekly (pay stubs bi-weekly if necessary) and on HOW WELL YOU FILL OUT THE WRITTEN SCHEDULE.
+Your grade is very dependent on turning in these 3 things and on HOW WELL YOU FILL OUT THE WRITTEN SCHEDULE.
 You need to have the time frame written down, as well as the date on each of the week's days.
 The hours worked and how many hours worked each day also needs to be filled in.
 You need to have the job place filled in (feel free to download the Written Schedule papers and type in the workplace information that will always be the same, that way you don't have to write that information in each time).

 At the end of 9 weeks, you will turn in your 9-week time card and your employer will fill out an evaluation sheet.